Kuberwastaken/free-deep-research/README.md

-# Open Deep Research
+<h1 align="center">Open (and Free) Deep Research</h1>

 An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
-If you like this project, please consider starring it and giving me a follow on [X](https://x.com/dzhng).
+If you like this project, please consider starring it :)
+Originally based on the project by @dzhng

-The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
+The goal of this repo is to provide the completely free and local implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
 It'll always be kept at <500 LoC so it is easy to understand and build on top of.

 ## How It Works